Two Opportunities for Improvement: One Solution

-Pit & Quarry featured an excellent article by Kevin Vonesh on November 24, 2020- Why the future of quarry management is now.
-This article discussed the need for increased connectivity between technological solutions in today's quarries.
-Kevin astutely nails the real issue- the information silos in today's operations, and identifies the solution- an operations tracking tool to connect all the independent solutions.
+Back in November of 2020 Pit & Quarry featured an excellent article by Kevin Vonesh- Why the future of quarry management is now.
+In it they recognized the need for increased connectivity between technological solutions in today's quarries to eliminate the information silos in today's operations and they identify the solution- an operations tracking tool to connect all the independent solutions available.

 Data silos are a well known obstacle for the quarrying industry.

 Ravi Sahu, CEO of Strayos, identified the exact same challenge in his October 26, 2020 interview with Mining Magazine's EMEA editor Craig Gutherie- AI's Explosive Impact on Drill and Blast.
-Ravi Stated that the critical challenge facing the mining and quarrying industries today are the operations and data silos.
+Ravi stated that one of the critical challenges facing the mining and quarrying industries today are the operations and data silos.
 He elaborated that business units often act independently of each other and that there's no free flow of information between them.
 This leads to lost opportunities and increased inefficiencies for upstream and downstream operations.

-It is Ravi's belief that the answer to truly optimizing mining and quarrying operations lay in connecting all the silos so that data can be analyzed along the entire operations chain.
+True optimization for mining and quarrying operations companies need to connect all the silos so that data can be analyzed along the entire operations chain.

 There are mountains of data available to today's technologically savy mining and quarrying companies.
 There's data from drones, satellites, laser scanners, smart drills, Boretrak sensors, smart explosives loaders, smart trucks, fleet management systems, conveyor belt systems, and stockpile scanning systems, just to name a few.